We've circled the globe and couldn't find any sailings that match your search. View All Cruises

 We're having trouble retrieving these cruises.
 View All Results

 Historic buildings in Casco Viejo, Panama City

 Take a step back in time in Casco Viejo, the historic side of Panama City, where you can bask in the sweeping vistas of the city's skyscrapers while exploring ancient churches like Iglesia de Santo Domingo, grab a bite from the sea at El Mercado de Mariscos or take a stroll in a leafy plaza like Plaza Herrera.

 The entrance to the National Theater of Panama

 Found by the waterfront promenade, the lavish and ornate Teatro Nacional features burgundy carpeting, a gold facade and brass fixtures, as well as a mural by local artist Roberto Lewis.
-Sit in one of the many gilded balconies under an exquisite crystal chandelier and enjoy a world-class performance during your vacation.
+Sit in one of the many gilded balconies under an exquisite crystal chandelier and enjoy a world-class performance during your holiday.

-Head to the middle of the city to explore Parque Natural Metropolitano, a jungle oasis with hiking trails, expansive views, and roaming mammals and reptiles.
-Cruise to Panama City to trek the Titi Monkey Trail to catch a breathtaking view of the city and the canal from a 150-meter-high lookout.
+Head to the middle of the city to explore Parque Natural Metropolitano, a jungle oasis with hiking trails, expansive views and roaming mammals and reptiles.
+Cruise to Panama City to trek the Titi Monkey Trail to catch a breathtaking view of the city and the canal from a 150-metre-high lookout.
 You may even be able to spot titi monkeys, sloths, deer, iguanas and tortoises along the way.

 Panamanian food is best enjoyed in a typical fonda, the small and affordable diners found all over the city.
 Feast on a bowl of sancocho (meat and vegetable stew), patacones (plantain patties) or arroz con gandules (pigeon pea rice) to taste what makes Panama City so special.